dhhruv/Vac-Cowin/README.md

 ### Important:

 - This is a Proof of Concept Project. **I OR the Team** do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **It's only made for Educational Purposes.
 Use this at your own risk.**
+- **FURTHER, ANY USE OF THE SCRIPT FOR MONETARY, UNETHICAL, OR ILLEGAL PURPOSES IS NOT PERMITTED. - IN CASE, YOU ARE FOUND TO DO THE SAME, YOU SHALL BE SOLELY LIABLE FOR THE CONSEQUENCES.
+THE DEVELOPER SHALL AND CANNOT BE HELD LIABLE FOR THE UNETHICAL OR ILLEGAL USE OF THE SAME**
 - This **Python Script CANNOT book slots automatically**.
 It doesn't skip any of the steps that a User would have to take on the official portal.
 You will still have to enter the OTP and Captcha as you do in the CoWIN Portal.
 - **Do NOT** use unless all the beneficiaries selected are supposed to get the same Vaccine and Dose.
 - There is **no option** to Register a new Phone/Mobile or add beneficiaries for now.
 This can be used only after beneficiary has been added through the official Portal/App.
 - Be careful if you're choosing to use the auto-book feature.
 It will blindly select first available Vaccination **Centre, Date (Both Sorted Ascending) and a RANDOM slot**.
 I would not recommend using this feature unless and until it's crucial.
 - If you accidentally booked a slot you didn't want to then don’t worry.
 You can always log in to the CoWIN Portal and cancel/re-schedule that.
 - This goes without saying but, once you get your shot, please do help out any people around you who may not have a laptop or the know-how.
 For instance any sort of domestic help or literally the thousands of people who don't have the knowledge or luxury as we do.
+- The Developer reserves their rights to take any legal action as enumerated under the law against any unethical or illegal use of the same.
 - **API Details (Do read the first paragraph): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2**

 <p align='center'><b>Made with ❤ by Dhruv Panchal</b></p>